baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau_final/visual_analytics_powered_by_snowflake_and_tableau.md

 - Use API integration to load geospatial data into Snowflake.
 - Build visual, intuitive, and interactive data visualizations powered by live data in Snowflake.
 - Share production-ready Tableau dashboards by embedding the visualizations into your custom application.
-- Showcase your data in the Snowflake Data Marketplace
+- Showcase your data in the Snowflake Data Marketplace.

 ### What You’ll Need
 - A [Snowflake](https://trial.snowflake.com/) account or free trial
 - A [Tabelau Online](https://www.tableau.com/products/online/request-trial) account or free trial
 - [Visual Studio Code](https://code.visualstudio.com/download) code editor
 - The ["open in browser"](https://marketplace.visualstudio.com/items?itemName=techer.open-in-browser) VS code extension from Visual Studio Marketplace
+- The "Tableau Embedded Portal" folder provided

 ### What You’ll Build
-- Tables within Snowflake
+- Snowflake objects and data share
+- A custom map with advanced spatial data
-- A Tableau dashboard
+- A simple Tableau dashboard, which you'll embed into a portal

 <!-- ------------------------ -->
 ## Snowflake Configuration
 Duration: 5
-1. Create a Snowflake Multi-cluster Trial account
+1. Create a Snowflake enterprise trial account

-2. Login to your Snowflake Trial account
+2. Login to your Snowflake account

 3. We will be using the new UI to get started but you can also switch over to the Classic Console if you would like.